CDCgov/cdc-open-viz/README.md

 These are important concepts to understand while working on this codebase:

-* To keep each codebase focused only on its direct responsibilities, each package should assume it will be consumed as an package by another application from the NPM registry.
+* To keep each codebase focused only on its direct responsibilities, each package should assume it will be imported from the NPM registry by a React application.
-  * This is a key concept of the target architecture.
-We have our own wrapper application that imports these packages for use on cdc.gov.
+  * As an example, we have our own wrapper application that imports these packages for use on cdc.gov.
   * This means we don't include polyfills at the package level, that should be handled by the application that imports these modules.
 We also don't have `react` or `react-dom` as direct dependencies in any package, since every project that would import these will have them.
 They are defined as `peerDependencies`.
 * Tooling/Configuration is shared as much as possible among packages.
   * Things that are shared: Code Linting (ESLint), Build/Development process (Webpack), NPM scripts (Shell level scripts that run at key points.)